dontcry2013/blog/source/_posts/mysql-full-unicode-support.md

 ---
-title: mysql full unicode support
+title: MySQL Full Unicode Support
 date: 2020-08-11 16:13:11
-categories:
+categories: [Database]
-tags:
+tags: [MySQL, Moodle]
 ---
 Firstly, to check that which tables need to change the char set.